Save the date: A Gathering of communities on December 21

 What to expect

 Each room of the the house will offer a unique way to engage, from art and music to contemplation and tradition.
 Expect to journey and engage in small groups as you move from room to room, then to have a time of pot-luck foods, celebration and getting to know each other at a central room at the end.
-Expect to meet people from living-together communities and worshipping communities around the city, as well as with our canadian pharmacy friends and neighbors in the South Bronx.
+Expect to meet people from living-together communities and worshipping communities around the city, as well as with our friends and neighbors in the South Bronx.

 How to participate